On Recoding Ordered Treatments as Binary Indicators: Setting and notation

 \begin{proposition} Let $\beta_{recoded}$ be the Wald estimand when the endogenous variable is $1(D_i > 0)$.
 Then under Assumption \ref{ass:LATE_Assumptions}:

 \end{proposition} The estimator $\beta_{recoded}$ captures an unintuitive mixture of effects and thus suffers from similar interpretation issues as the ACR.\footnote{\cite{angrist1995}'s result is that $\beta_{\text{recoded}} = \beta_{\text{ACR}} \cdot (1+\kappa)$ where $\kappa \equiv \frac{ \sum_{l=2}^{\bar{D}} \Pr(D_i(1) \geq l > D_i(0)) }{ \Pr(D_i(1) \geq 1 > D_i(0)) }$.
-To our knowledge, the formulation in Proposition \ref{eq:any_treat_iv_linear_not_avg} is new (see Appendix \ref{appen:proof_any_treat_iv_linear_not_avg} for a proof).} Moreover, because the estimand is a linear combination and not an average, $\beta_{recoded}$ may fall outside the range of treatment effects physically possible given the support of $Y_i$.
+The result in Proposition \ref{eq:any_treat_iv_linear_not_avg} is a direct implication of Equations (3.7) and (3.8) in \cite{eckhoff2018instrument}, so we omit a proof.
+Proposition \ref{eq:any_treat_iv_linear_not_avg} also appears in a working paper \citep{rose2018does}, which includes results from this manuscript and \cite{rose_shemtov2019does}.} Moreover, because the estimand is a linear combination and not an average, $\beta_{recoded}$ may fall outside the range of treatment effects physically possible given the support of $Y_i$.
 Intuitively, the primary issue is that the instrument is no longer excludable after recoding.
-Some individuals' outcomes may change even though their treatment status ($1(D_i > 0)$) does not.\footnote{Note that when defining the treatment as $1(D_i=d)$, compliers with $D_i(1)>d=D_i(0)$ can be viewed as defiers, since they are shifted by the instrument from $1(D_i(0)=d)=1$ to $1(D_i(1)=d)=0$.}
+Some individuals' outcomes may change even though their treatment status ($1(D_i > 0)$) does not.
+For example, when the binarized treatment is any indicator for any prison sentence, the exclusion restriction may be violated if the instrument shifts individuals from no incarceration to some prison sentence and also lengthens prison sentences for those who would have been incarcerated regardless.

-These issues can be avoided if one is willing to rule out the existence of such individuals, an assumption we call ``extensive margin compliers only": \begin{ass}{\textbf{Extensive Margin Compliers Only (EMCO)}} \end{ass}
+These issues can be avoided if one is willing to rule out the existence of problematic complier types, an assumption we call ``extensive margin compliers only": \begin{ass}{\textbf{Extensive Margin Compliers Only (EMCO)}} \end{ass}

-Assumption \ref{ass:ExtensiveOnly} requires that the instrument only causes some individuals to switch from no treatment into some, and not from some to more.
-This assumption will be automatically satisfied in any setting with one-sided non-compliance---i.e., where individuals with $Z_i=0$ must have $D_i=0$---but can also hold in more general settings.
-EMCO implies the second term in Proposition \ref{eq:any_treat_iv_linear_not_avg} disappears and 2SLS using $1(D_i>0)$ as the endogenous variable recovers the average effect of the treatment on individuals shifted from no exposure to some positive amount. \begin{small}
+Assumption \ref{ass:ExtensiveOnly} requires that the instrument only causes some individuals to switch from no treatment to some, and not from some to more.
+This assumption will be automatically satisfied in any setting with one-sided non-compliance---i.e., where individuals with $Z_i=0$ must have $D_i=0$---but can also hold in more general settings where instruments induce some individuals to take up treatment but do not affect the relative utility of non-zero treatment levels.